Atsouky/cc-WorldRandomizer/README.md

 - execut the .bat file to start the randomizer if you have python

-be sure to save your maps folder somewere, it is a Alpha version
+be sure to save your maps folder somewere, it is a Alpha version also install Open World patches mod if you want